Zero-sum multisets mod p with an application to surface automorphisms: Surface automorphisms

-Let $p$ be a prime and let ${\mathbb Z}_p^k$, $k \geq 1$ be the elementary abelian $p$ group of rank $k$.
-Let the group act by automorphisms on a surface $X$ of genus $g>1$, such that the quotient surface $X/{\mathbb Z}_p^k$ has genus $h\geq 0$, and the quotient map $X \rightarrow X/{\mathbb Z}_p^k$ branches over $R\geq 0$ points.
-We consider only the {\it fully ramified} case, in which $h=0$ (implying $R \geq 3$).
-The justification for this is that the more general case easily reduces to the fully ramified case, where the main difficulties lie (see \cite{B} Remark 4.3 and also \cite{BW}, Corollary~9).
+We briefly describe the relevance of our enumeration problem to the theory of surface automorphisms.
+Let ${\mathbb Z}_p^2$ be the elementary abelian $p$-group of rank $2$.
+As an additive group it is isomorphic to $V_2(F_p)$ with vector addition mod $p$.
+Let the group act by automorphisms on a closed surface $X$ of genus $g>1$.
+In a {\it fully ramified\,} action, the quotient surface $X/{\mathbb Z}_p^2$ has genus $0$, and the quotient map $X \rightarrow X/{\mathbb Z}_p^2$ branches over $R\geq 3$ points. $R$ is related to $g$ by the Riemann-Hurwitz relation

 The existence of such an action is equivalent to the existence of a short exact sequence of group homomorphisms

 where $1$ is the trivial group, and $\Gamma$ is a Fuchsian group with {\it signature} $(0;R)$ and presentation